jensengroup/ESNUEL/data/README.md

 # This folder contains:
   1) "from_sources": The raw data from different sources used to design and evaluate ESNUEL.
-  2) "results": The final results of ESNUEL along with the scripts used to generate the figures in our paper.
+  2) "results": The final results of ESNUEL along with the scripts for generating the figures in our paper.

 ## Data in "from_sources":